-In a properly configured computer, much of this heat is moved out of the computer's case by several fans.
+In a properly configured desktop computer, much of this heat is moved out of the computer's case by several fans.
 If your computer isn't removing the hot air fast enough, the temperature can get so hot that you risk serious damage to your PC.
-Needless to say, keeping your PC cool should be a top priority.
+Needless to say, keeping your computer cool should be a top priority.

 Allow for Air Flow

 The easiest thing you can do to help keep your computer cool is to give it a little breathing room by removing any obstacles to air flow.

 Make sure there's nothing sitting right against any side of the computer, especially the back.
 Most of the hot air flows out of the back end of the computer case.
 There should be at least 2 to 3 inches open on either side and the back should be completely open and unobstructed.

 If your computer is hidden away inside a desk, make sure the door isn't closed all the time.
 Cool air enters from the front and sometimes from the sides of the case.
 If the door is closed all day, hot air tends to recycle inside the desk, getting hotter and hotter the longer the computer is running.

 An urban legend about desktop computer cooling is that running your computer with the case open will keep it cooler.
 It does seem logical - if the case is open, there would be more air flow which would help keep the computer cooler.

 The missing puzzle piece here is dirt.
 When the case is left open, dust and debris clog the cooling fans faster than when the case is closed.
 This causes the fans to slow down and fail much quicker than usual.
 A clogged up fan does a terrible job at cooling your expensive computer components.